TiyaRajput123/online-voting-system-cr/README.md

 ##  Folder Structure

-Online-Voting-System-CR/
-│
+Online-Voting-System-CR
-├── Online_Voting_System_For_CR.ipynb # Jupyter Notebook with full code and outputs ├── DataSet1_final.csv # Cleaned and labeled student feedback dataset
+── Online_Voting_System_For_CR.ipynb # Jupyter Notebook with full code and outputs ── DataSet1_final.csv # Cleaned and labeled student feedback dataset
-├── README.md # This file
+── README.md # This file

 ##  How to Run